iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___2.0/report.md

 > Happy with it, but wish it had: - lower battery drain - visual display of location tracing Thanks!<br> :date: __2020-06-08 19:14:53__

-> In principle it's great.
-The developer need to patch a few things, though.
-Also, it doesn't do passive tracking so either the app is open and running or it won't do anything<br> :date: __2020-06-04 14:38:07__

 #### 3-star reviews